Build a Support Chatbot

 Common Pitfalls

 Bad training data — Outdated or wrong docs.
 Garbage in, garbage out.
-Audit and update.
+Audit and update content regularly.

-No human escalation — Customers stuck with a bot that cannot help.
-Always provide a handoff.
+No human escalation — Customers stuck with a bot that can't help.
+Always provide a handoff option.

-Overpromising — Bot claims it can do things it cannot.
-Set clear scope.
+Overpromising — Bot claims it can do things it can't.
+Set a clear scope.

-Ignoring feedback — Customers report issues; no one acts.
-Use feedback to improve.
+Ignoring feedback — Customers report issues; no one acts on them.
+Use feedback to keep improving.